nagnalla/cognos-ansible-role/README.md

 ## Scope

-This is an opinionated and automated way to install IBM InformationServer which includes DataStage.
+This is an opinionated and automated way to install IBM InformationServer which includes Cognos.

 ## Usage